Atsutakemura/SimpleWars/README.md

 # SimpleWars - BabylonJS RTS Game

+A simple game project, uses BabylonJS to run on WebGL.

+## Idea

-A simple BabylonJS game project, that can be used as template of RTS-game.
+The game is supposed to encourage RTS-games in BabylonJS and therefore it can be used as a basic template.

-The project is open for community contributions!
+Also the project is open for community advices and contributions!

 ## Features